Yin Changsheng: Hagiographies

-Yin Changsheng is "one of the best-known immortals" of the Taoist tradition (Pregadio 2008: 1167).
+Yin Changsheng is "one of the best-known immortals" of the Taoist tradition.
 The primary source of information about Yin is his hagiography in the Shenxian zhuan ("Biographies of Divine Transcendents"), which is traditionally attributed to the Taoist scholar Ge Hong (283-343).
-The Shenxian zhuan scholar and translator Robert Ford Campany identified the earliest dates by which various parts of the text are attested, and concluded that the Yin Changsheng material is reliably attributed by the year 500 (2002: 127).
+The Shenxian zhuan scholar and translator Robert Ford Campany identified the earliest dates by which various parts of the text are attested, and concluded that the Yin Changsheng material is reliably attributed by the year 500.